Task Reference

 Task artifacts

-Task artifacts are immutable byte payloads attached to a task attempt.
-They are for large or binary outputs that should be stored in object storage and referenced from the structured task output by CID.
-The CID is computed over the exact uploaded bytes with the raw codec and sha2-256; object keys use the CID, so a successful upload is append-only by construction.
+Task artifacts are immutable byte payloads stored by CID.
+Output artifacts are attached to a running task attempt and are intended for large or binary results referenced from structured output.
+Input artifacts are staged before a task exists, then bound to the task atomically when it is created.
+The CID is computed over the exact bytes with the raw codec and sha2-256; object keys use the CID, so successful writes are append-only by construction.

-Upload is restricted to the agent currently claiming the attempt and only after the attempt has started.
+Attempt upload is restricted to the agent currently claiming the attempt and only after the attempt has started.
 Listing and downloading require normal task read access.
-Artifacts inherit the task's team scope and tenant storage policy; they are deleted with the task.
+Artifacts inherit the task's team scope and tenant storage policy; their bindings are deleted with the task.

 Create envelope